I am looking for the American Heart Foundation's 3 day diet. Do you know where I can get a copy?

 While in some cases having a restrictive menu is needed, for a majority of individuals it’s not necessary to be healthy.
 Also, a severe or too strict dieting lifestyle can get in the way of the simple pleasures of life — after all, there are a lot of healthy and delicious foods out there!
-Consider checking out Columbia’s Guide for Healthier Eating for more information on how to eat for taste and overall nutrition.
 It might also be worth chatting with a registered dietician to figure out an eating plan that can help you achieve your weight goals while providing the pleasures of healthy cuisine.
-Columbia students can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment with a registered dietitian.
-Outside of Columbia, you might speak to your health care provider for a referral.
+You might speak to your health care provider for a referral.

 Remember, the only proven method for weight loss and weight maintenance while supporting your health in the long-term is to eat a balanced diet and to get plenty of physical activity.
 This tried-and-true method doesn’t have the same speedy weight loss claims that fad diets do, but it has the added benefit of being better for your body and possibly being more pleasurable.